South Carolina Gamecocks football under Steve Spurrier: 2008 season

-In the season-opener at home which snapped their losing streak, the Gamecocks' defense was "basically winning the game on its own" for most of a shutout victory over NC State.
-Adversely, the offense struggled; starting quarterback Tommy Beecher had four interceptions and five sacks before suffering a head injury and being replaced by Chris Smelley.
-With Smelley starting, South Carolina went on the road and lost their new No. 24 national ranking by falling to Vanderbilt for the second consecutive season.
-The Gamecocks hosted No. 2 Georgia, with another chance for the biggest victory in program history.
-Despite leading midway through the third quarter, South Carolina lost by a touchdown.
+In the home season-opener which snapped their losing streak, the Gamecocks' defense was "basically winning the game on its own" for most of a shutout victory over NC State.
+The end of that game earned Smelley the starting quarterback spot, but he led the Gamecocks to a second straight loss to Vanderbilt.
+Hosting No. 2 Georgia, with another chance for the biggest victory in program history, South Carolina lost a late lead before being intercepted in the final seconds.
 Hosting FCS opponent Wofford, similarly to the matchup in 2006, the Gamecocks were only up by one score in the final minutes before winning.
-In a home game against UAB, Garcia came in at quarterback early and saw the first significant action of his career, kick-starting the offense with his mobility, though Smelley and Beecher were alternating at the position by the end of the victory.
+In a home victory against UAB, freshman Garcia saw the first significant action of his career, kick-starting the offense with his mobility.
 By this point, South Carolina had the top defense in the country.
-Smelley was named the starter before a road game at Ole Miss; he and the defense led the Gamecocks to a victory which snapped their six-game SEC losing streak.
-The next game, a trip to Kentucky, would be a matchup between two of the SEC’s top defenses.
-Garcia replaced a struggling Smelley in the third quarter and turned around the offense; on special teams, two big plays from Captain Munnerlyn made up for Ryan Succop's four missed field goals; South Carolina won by a touchdown.
+At Ole Miss, Smelley and the defense snapped the Gamecocks' six-game SEC losing streak.
+At Kentucky, a matchup between two of the SEC’s top defenses, South Carolina won despite Ryan Succop's four missed field goals and Garcia needing to replace a struggling Smelley in the third quarter.
 The Gamecocks were now 6–2, on a four-game winning streak.